sparklemotion/nokogiri.org/content/installing_nokogiri.md

 * Binary gems and ruby really should be compiled with the same compiler/environment.
 * If you have multiple versions of xcode installed, make sure you use the right xcode-select.

-If you have any other issues, please file an issue (preferably a new one, read [Getting Help][] for details) and pull in @zenspider.
+If you have any other issues, please report it as a bug (preferably a new one, read [Getting Help][] for details) and pull in @zenspider.

   [Getting Help]: http://www.nokogiri.org/tutorials/getting_help.html